top of page

 5. Additional Security Checks

-You may also be asked for more background or security checks in some cases (if you have something from your history as visa refusals, criminal records, inconsistent information in the previous applications…) These additional verifications can increase the processing time.
+You may also be asked for more background or security checks in some cases (if you have something from your history as visa refusals, criminal records, or inconsistent information in previous applications).
+These additional verifications can increase the processing time.

 6. Your Country of Nationality